Sense of Place

-By melting diverse sands into glass, we reveal the unique colors and textures of the world.
+By melting diverse sands into glass, we reveal the unique colours and textures of the world.
 We explore the origins and stories of both sand and people from all corners of the globe.

 The title of this project is an excerpt from the poem “Auguries of Innocence” by William Blake.
-The opening lines of the poem, above, capture the spirit of the project.
+The opening lines of the poem capture the spirit of the project.
 As British geologist Michael Welland, author of Sand: A Journey Through Science and the Imagination explains, “Sand is anything but ‘just tiny little rocks’; sand is one of our planet’s most ubiquitous and fundamental materials and is both a medium and a tool for nature’s gigantic and ever-changing sculptures.
-Because, as William Blake recognized– ‘To See a World in a Grain of Sand’– every sand grain has a story to tell, of the present and the past.
-Because without it, our world, both on a global scale and on the scale of our everyday lives, would be dramatically different.”
+Because, as William Blake recognized– ‘To See a World in a Grain of Sand’– every sand grain has a story to tell of the present and the past.
+Without it, our world — both on a global scale and on the scale of our everyday lives — would be dramatically different.”
 Welland’s work has greatly impacted the way that we discern and understand the importance of sand in our world.
 As he so eloquently put it, “there are worlds to see in a grain of sand, and countless grains to see in our world.”
 According to Welland, "Lonny and Nadine’s works are powerful evocations of our often forgotten but intimate relationships with the primary materials of our planet and our lives.
 The deceptively simple act of transforming sand into glass reveals stories of the grains themselves and their dazzling diversity, stories of deep time and endless change."